NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> orog = t.get_construct('surface_altitude').copy()

 *Note on performance*
-  `Data` objects within the field are copied with a `copy-on-write
+  `Data` instances within the field are copied with a `copy-on-write
   <https://en.wikipedia.org/wiki/Copy-on-write>`_ technique.
 This
-  means that a copy of a field takes up very little extra memory, even when the original field contains very large data arrays, and the copy operation is fast---at the time of copying, it is essentially only the descriptive properties that are duplicated.
+  means that a copy of a field takes up very little extra memory, even when the original field construct contains very large data arrays, and the copy operation is fast---at the time of copying, it is essentially only the descriptive properties that are duplicated.

 .. _equality:

 Equality
 --------

-Whether or not two fields constructs are equal is tested with either field construct's `~cfdm.Field.equals` method.
+Whether or not two fields constructs are the same is tested with either field construct's `~Field.equals` method.

 .. code:: python